GRADUATE COLLEGE REQUIREMENTS

 3. The Thesis Office of the Graduate College checks the dissertation for overall quality and for conformity with the Instructions for Preparation of Thesis.
 Please view the Graduate College's video of the Electronic Deposit Process here.

-Although the Director of Graduate Studies makes every effort to complete a format check within two weeks after receiving a dissertation, more time may be needed, especially in the weeks before deposit deadlines when several dissertations are being processed.
+Although we makes every effort to complete a format check within two weeks after receiving a dissertation, more time may be needed, especially in the weeks before deposit deadlines when several dissertations are being processed.
 Moreover, if a dissertation requires a great many corrections and revisions in light of the format check, the candidate must attend to them before the department will certify the dissertation ready for deposit.
 Candidates should allow plenty of time before the deadline for deposit of dissertations.

 THE MECHANICS OF GRADUATING